-The PhD program in Nursing Education (an ONLINE program) is designed to focus on the development of excellence in teaching competencies in the discipline of nursing and a research trajectory specific to nursing education.
+The PhD program in Nursing Education (an online program with several visits to campus required) is designed to focus on the development of excellence in teaching competencies in the discipline of nursing and a research trajectory specific to nursing education.
 The program prepares graduates to:

 Currently, there is a notable absence of education-based content and practicum in doctoral nursing programs.
 Historically a nurse educator would ‘teach as they were taught’; for better or worse.
 Few programs require education focused courses or experiences.

 To insure an adequate supply of competent nurse educators, the National League for Nursing and the American Association of Colleges of Nursing strongly urge the nursing education community to engage in immediate and focused efforts to provide increased opportunities in graduate programs preparing educators and to provide greater support for faculty development activities.
 The national organizations also strongly advocate that careers in nursing education be promoted vigorously to talented neophytes and experienced nurses who have already demonstrated nurse educator skills, and that funding to support the preparation of nurse educators and the development of the science of nursing education be increased significantly.